-What is equity co-investing?
+What is a home equity investment?

-Equity co-investing occurs when someone invests in an asset alongside another investor, like a home.
-Investors provide capital (cash), and in return, they receive equity in that asset.
 In a HomePace co-investment, we invest with you in your home, you control the home, and we both make or lose money depending on whether the home increases or decreases in value.

 HomePace raises the capital we give to homeowners and homebuyers from institutional investors.
 Those investors typically manage portfolios, and seek new ways to invest to generate returns for their own clients.
 Institutions such as family offices, investment firms, endowments, and pension plans benefit from diversifying across classes of real estate, but they often don’t have the resources to select and invest directly into single-family homes themselves.